Satnam00/Password_Based_System_On_Keil_with_Proteus_file/README.md

-You can set the password to unlock your wide range of systems and you can get the password of your system very easly I have designed this particularly of 8051 micro-controler only
+You can set the password to unlock your wide range of systems and you can get the password of your system very easly I have designed this particularly of 8051 micro-controler only I have added proteus file as well it will help when it comes to simulation

 https://www.google.com/search?q=Password_Based_System&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiFwd-MoovnAhUVzDgGHRcaAmMQ_AUoA3oECAsQBQ&biw=1366&bih=625#imgrc=HAlAcNOZ-UR3pM: